OpenXbox/xbox-smartglass-nano-python/README.md

 Currently supported version:

-* NANO v2
+* NANO v1 (Xbox One family)

-XCloud and new XHome streaming are Nano v3!
+XCloud and new XHome streaming are Nano v3, required for Xbox Series S/X.

 For in-depth information, check out the documentation: (https://openxbox.github.io)

 ## Features

-* Stream from your local Xbox-family console (Xbox One OG/S/X, Xbox Series S/X)
+* Stream from your local Xbox One (OG/S/X) console

 ## Dependencies